How TCO is being slashed by a move from x86 to IBM Power

 The central tenet is that with fewer servers and cores, your hardware costs are much lower.
 This does not mean making a sacrifice in performance.
 IBM’s Power architecture is optimised for seriously heavy workloads, with more threads per core; more memory bandwidth; more cache and a higher clock frequency when compared to x86.

 Lower software costs are also a significant factor to consider, for roughly the same reason.
 With fewer cores, software licensing costs are far less of a burden to your budget.

 On this front, all is not so rosy for typical x86 performance.
-Forbes recently reported on how Intel – the dominant x86 leader – has purposely limited memory bandwidth in Xeon processors with a view to direct interest in tow-socket servers over single-socket configurations.
-With IBM POWER, lower density DIMMs can be used, which are less expensive.
+Forbes recently reported on how Intel – the dominant x86 leader – has purposely limited memory bandwidth in Xeon processors with a view to direct interest in two-socket servers over single-socket configurations.
+With IBM Power, lower density DIMMs can be used, which are less expensive.

 Continuing the comparison, pitting the existing POWER9 architecture against the x86 Intel Xeon S, we see strong advantages for IBM.

 - 2 x performance per core